Browser issue

 output gap

-The output gap is the gap between actual output (GDP) and estimates of potential output.
+The output gap is the difference between actual output (GDP) produced in the economy over a given period and its potential output the amount an economy could produce if all resources were used efficiently.
 A positive output gap is said to exist if output is greater than potential output, implying inflationary pressure from stretched resources.
 Potential output is often estimated as the long-term trend in GDP but is difficult to assess precisely.

 outright forward